radius-project/radius/docs/content/components/azure-components/azure-servicebus/index.md

 - A receiver written in Node.js
 - An Azure ServiceBus queue

-You can find the source code for the sender and receiver applications on GitHub [here](https://github.com/Azure/radius/tree/main/docs/content/components/azure-components/azure-servicebus/code).

 #### Receiver application

 The receiver application is a simple listener that listens to an Azure ServiceBus queue named `radius-queue1` and prints out the messages received: